 Our regional upstate New York history collection is designed to reflect the history of the state from our vantage point in the middle of the state and our situation along the Erie Canal.
 Because of this central location, the Special Collections Research Center was in an excellent position to gather documentation of national significance that would serve as a resource for the history of several regions in the state.
 The history of upstate New York unfolded as communities developed along the Hudson River and then the Mohawk River valley (and later the Erie Canal), extending both northward and westward.
 The presence of a major salt works in this area also accelerated the development of upstate New York.
 The commercial and cultural growth of the state followed first along these navigational routes and then penetrated the rest of its territory.
 Documentation concerning our regional history may be in many formats, but it tends to be books, newspapers, pamphlets, serials, broadsides, maps, and printed ephemera.
 Manuscript and printed business records and diaries also serve as important sources for the history of upstate New York and are collected when they are deemed appropriate.
 In spite of our central location, we have chosen to expand the scope of the collection to extend beyond just central New York.
 In keeping with clear precedents, our collecting sphere also includes the Finger Lakes, the Mohawk River Valley, the Adirondacks, the North Country, and the Thousand Islands.
-The time period involved extends from the eighteenth century to the present, but the majority of the documentation is from the nineteenth and twentieth centuries.
+The time period involved extends from the 18th century to the present, but the majority of the documentation is from the 19th and 20th centuries.

 Researchers of New York State History and Ephemera might also be interested in our collections of Activism and Social Reform.